-In finance and economics, Nominal Interest rate refers to the interest rate without the adjustment of inflation.
-It is basically the rate “as stated”, “as advertised” and so on which does not take inflation, compounding effect of interest, tax or any fees in the account.
+In finance and economics, the Nominal Interest rate refers to the interest rate without the adjustment of inflation.
+It is basically the rate “as stated”, “as advertised” and so on which does not take inflation, compounding effect of interest, tax, or any fees in the account.

 It is also known as Annualized Percent Rate.
 This is the interest compounded or calculated once in a year.

 Mathematically, it can be calculated using the below formula is represented as below,

 - Real Interest RateReal Interest RateReal interest rates are interest rates calculated after taking inflation into account.
 It is a means of obtaining inflation-adjusted returns on various deposits, loans, and advances, and thus reflect the real cost of funds to the borrower. is the interest rate that takes inflation, compounding effect, and other charges into account.